 In 2018, Jayden created the Marg Beaudoin Memorial Scholarship at Douglas College in memory of his mother, who passed away suddenly in 2017.
 This endowment came into effect in September 2020 and will continue into perpetuum.

-Jayden's hobbies are as eclectic as his music and photography.
+Jayden's hobbies are as eclectic as his music and visual work.
 He is consistently exploring the connections between history, politics, economics, urban design, infrastructure, and geography, as well as the relationships between geology, evolution, biology, behavior, environment, and physics.
 He enjoys many outdoor activities including hiking, rock climbing, running, cycling, and camping.

 "Jayden Beaudoin is a fine musician...He is well-spoken, intelligent, and personable, and the kind of musician who 'gets it' - from concert percussion to drum set and beyond."